-Trying to move into a pose while watching the instructor and decoding the Sanskrit pose names often results in a bit of an awkward limbo move.
-Get the D-L on common poses beforehand to keep up with the pros.
-Note: Almost all poses have a Sanskrit and English name— we’ve organized ours by type of pose and then alphabetized by English name.
+Trying to move into a pose while watching the instructor and translating the Sanskrit pose names often results in a bit of an awkward limbo move.
+Get the DL on common poses beforehand to keep up with the pros.
+Note: Almost all poses have a Sanskrit and English name—we’ve organized ours by type of pose and then alphabetized by English name.
 Check out the traditional pronunciation to sound extra in-the-know.

 Seated and Twists

 Bound Angle or Cobbler’s (Baddha Konasana, bah-da kone-ahs-ahna): Sit tall on the sit bones, bend knees, and bring soles of feet together.
 Grab feet or ankles and lengthen the back, lifting the crown of the head to the ceiling.
 To modify, sit on top of a block, lessening strain on hips and groin.

 Cow Face (Gomukhasana, go-moo-kahs-ahna): Sit with knees bent, soles of feet on floor.
 Slide one foot under the opposite knee, and bring top knee down to rest atop bottom knee so that knees are stacked, facing forward.
 Raise the arm on the side of the bottom leg, turn and bend it until it is touching the upper back.
 Extend the opposite arm, turn and bend it to reach back for the other hand, clasping them together, if possible.

 Lotus (Padmasana, pod-mahs-ahna): Similar to easy pose, but with feet resting on top of the thighs, rather than on the floor.